From Civil Engineer To Software Developer

 - Every developer should write blogs.
 You will get a deeper understanding of the topic by writing on it.

 I continued my journey of learning and implementing.
-Then after more than 2 years of the wonderful journey at that startup, I had left.
+Then after more than 2 years of the wonderful journey at that startup, I left.
 Then, I got a chance to attend a startup event in New York.
-And then I had decided to go to the USA to see the technology outside of India in addition to that event.
-I had planned the complete USA trip myself with my savings.
-I had given a tech talk at a conference in New York City.
-Then I had visited my dream place Silicon Valley.
-I had gone to many companies like Google, Facebook, TwitchTV only to talk to the developers and learn what and how they are doing differently.
+And then I decided to go to the USA to see the technology outside of India in addition to that event.
+I planned the complete USA trip myself with my savings.
+I gave a tech talk at a conference in New York City.
+Then I visited my dream place Silicon Valley.
+I went to many companies like Google, Facebook, TwitchTV only to talk to the developers and learn what and how they are doing differently.